przebro/overseer/README.md

 }
 ```
 **type**:Defines a kind of a task.
 Right now, there are two kinds of the task:
-- **dummy** - an empty task that does not call any specific program or service but can have scheduling criteria and can add/remove tickets for other tasks.
+- **dummy** - an empty task that does not call any specific program or service but can have scheduling criteria and add/remove tickets for other tasks.
 - **os** - executes scripts or programs on a worker.
 **name** and **group** are unique identifiers of a task.
-Group represents a subfolde of a root of the definition catalog and name represents the name of a json file.
+Group represents a subfolder of a root of the definition catalog, and the name field represents the name of a json file.

 **schedule**:Basically, there are two kinds of a task scheduling, manual and time-based.
 Manual means that task will be not taken into account by daily ordering process, any other type will be checked against specific, time-based criteria:
-- **daily**: The task will be ordered everday.
+- **daily**: The task will be ordered everyday.
 - **weekday**: The task will be ordered on a specific day of a week where 1 means Monday and 7 means Sunday.
 - **dayofmonth**: The task will be ordered on a specific day of a month.
 - **fromend**: The task will be ordered on a specific day from the end of a month, where 1 means the end of the month, 2 a day before the end, and so on.
-It is relative value so, fromend=2 in July will be resolved to 30 of July and in February it will be resolved to 27 of February or 28 if it is a leap year.
+It is relative value so, fromend=2 in July will be resolved to 30 of July, and in February, it will be resolved to 27 of February or 28 if it is a leap year.
-- **exact**: The task will be ordered exactly on a spcefic day: '2020-05-11','2021-04-07'...
+- **exact**: The task will be ordered exactly on a specific day: '2020-05-11','2021-04-07'...

-Each of those values can also be restricted by specifying months, in which the task can be ordered.The above example definition can be changed to:
+Each of those values can also be restricted by specifying months in which the task can be ordered.
+The above example definition can be changed to:
 ```
 {
     "type" : "dummy",